olilarkin/pMix2/README.md

 pMix (short for preset mixer) is a sound design, composition and performance tool that facilitates the control of multiple parameters using an intuitive graphical interface.
 It includes a graphical patcher for creating a network of audio synthesis or processing nodes.
 A node could be a VST2, VST3, AU or LADSPA plug-in or it could a JIT compiled FAUST script.
 FAUST is a first class citizen in pMix and an integrated code editor and SVG display makes it a nice environment for FAUST development.

-Presets for each node are represented by colour-coded balls that are positioned on a 2D plane.
+Presets created for each node are represented by colour-coded balls that are positioned on a 2D plane.
 The size of each ball and its proximity to the node's cursor affects the weight of the associated preset in the interpolation.

-Morphing between presets often results in the discovery of interesting hybrid sounds.
+Morphing between presets can result in the discovery of interesting hybrid sounds.
 By constraining sound manipulations within a predesigned "interpolation space" complex transitions can be achieved that would otherwise be hard to manage.

 pMix version 2 will eventually work on Mac, Linux and Windows and can operate as a standalone application or as a plug-in.